symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **required**

 This is a string that should be unique to your application and it's commonly used to add more entropy to security related operations.
-Its value should be series of characters, numbers and symbols choosen randomly.
+Its value should be a series of characters, numbers and symbols chosen randomly.
 It's recommended length is around 32 characters.

 In practice, Symfony uses this value for generating the :ref:`CSRF tokens <forms-csrf>`,